Amzani/apidesk-sdk-test-def/docs/models/components/listactivitiesresponsecustommappings.md

 # ListActivitiesResponseCustomMappings

 An object containing custom mappings configured for the resource.
-This is included when specific custom configurations are applied, allowing developers to access and utilize tailored data mappings within the CRM activities.
+This property includes any additional, user-defined fields or mappings that extend the standard data model, allowing for tailored data representation and integration within the CRM system.

 ## Example Usage